 Back out the adjustment knob once the packing nut is engaged on the demand regulator body to access the packing nut with the torque wrench.
-Using a torque wrench, torque the packing nut.
-See "Torque Specs" module.
+Using a torque wrench, torque the packing nut, see "Torque Specs" on page APNDX-19 for correct torque.